mariunaise/HDA-Thesis/content/BACH.typ

 === Derivation of the resulting distribution

 To find a description for the random distribution $Z$ of $z$ we can interpret this process mathematically as a maximisation of a sum.
-This can be realized by replacing the values of $x_i$ with their absolute values:
+This can be realized by replacing the values of $x_i$ with their absolute values as this always gives us the maximum value of the sum:
 $
 z = abs(x_1) + abs(x_2)
 $